SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 >
 >13.a.1 Amounts provided and mobilized in United States dollars per year in relation to the continued existing collective mobilization goal of the $100 billion commitment through to 2025

 This target is considered to cover research about education and general awareness raising about climate change mitigation, adaptaion and impact reduction.
-It also covers technical knowledge transfer, international aid related to this topics .
+It also covers technical knowledge transfer, international aid related to this topics.
 Interpretatation of what should be considered as contributing to "human and institutional capacity" is challenging - according to the UNDG definition, it concerns anything that would increase the ability of people and institutions to successfully manage climate change mitigation, adaption, impact reduction and early warning.
 Here consider we that all research on these topics would contribute, and therefore they do not have to be combined with the concept of capacity.

-We include general terms about mitigation and additionally the main climate mitigation reduction og GHG removed  "investment$" OR "invest" OR "investing"
+We include general terms about mitigation and additionally the main climate mitigation reduction og GHG.

+removed  "investment$" OR "invest" OR "investing" from previous version 13.a concidered to be part of 13.3

 This query consists of 1 phrase.

 ##### Phrase 1: